 Although your team members perform different tasks, they’re all working toward a common outcome.
 Explain how each contributes to the overall plan to get their buy-in and give them a sense of purpose.

-You can make things work if you take the time to learn about your employees: What motivates them, how do they communicate and what are they passionate about?
+You can begin building a dream team by taking the time to learn about your employees: What motivates them, how do they communicate and what are they passionate about?

 Not everyone’s work style is going to be the same.
 How someone prefers to work is often a result of their personality or character strengths.
 You can determine this through an assessment tool such as DISC, Strengths Finder or Myers-Briggs.
 The main objective is to highlight their strengths, not root out their weaknesses.